-Is there a time limit in which I have to file a claim in to be compensated for my injuries?
+Is there a time limit in which I have to file my lawsuit to be compensated for my injuries?

 Yes.
 Settling a personal injury claim can be time consuming, and if you fail to file your claim in a timely manner, you may be completely out of luck in collecting any sort of compensation.
-There are laws on the books called "statutes of limitations" that give the maximum time you have to bring certain types of lawsuits.
+There are laws on the books called "statutes of limitation" that give the maximum time you have for starting a personal injury claim.
 If this time period passes you up, you may be barred from ever bringing suit to recover for your injuries.
 You should always check on your state's statute of limitations for your type of claim to ensure that the time period does not pass you by.

 How soon do I have to file a claim against the government for my personal injury?